Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Of course, it’s entirely possible for the seller to have another offer, or even multiple offers.

-But a high-pressure tactic is usually a key indicator that your realtor is exploiting FOMO to manipulate you.
+But a high-pressure tactic is usually a key indicator that your agent is exploiting FOMO to manipulate you.

 This is how buyers end up offering a price much higher than what the seller would have accepted.